russellballestrini/botoform/docs/source/tools/bf.rst

 start
 -------

-.. info:: not implemented yet.
+.. note:: not implemented yet.

 Start all instances in VPC including autoscaled instances.

 lock
 -------

-.. info:: not implemented yet.
+.. note:: not implemented yet.

 Enable API Termination Protection on all instances in VPC.

 unlock
 -------

-.. info:: not implemented yet.
+.. note:: not implemented yet.

 Disable API Termination Protection on all instances in VPC.

 tag
 -------

-.. info:: not implemented yet.
+.. note:: not implemented yet.

 Tag all ec2objects with given tags.

 untag
 -------

-.. info:: not implemented yet.
+.. note:: not implemented yet.

 Untag all ec2objects with given tags.